 After a B.A. & B.Ed., Ted fell of the map for 15 years, teaching school in an isolated "fly-in" reserve along the coast of James Bay, in northern Ontario.
 This is where Ted learned to really see nature.

-Well known as a wildfowl sculptor, Ted's woodcarvings have won 150 awards at competitions across Canada & in the U.S., and have been featured in dozens of newspaper stories, in magazines & on an episode of Regional Contact (CTV Ottawa).
+Well known as a wildfowl sculptor, Ted's woodcarvings have won over150 awards at competitions across Canada & in the U.S., and have been featured in dozens of newspaper stories, in magazines & on an episode of Regional Contact (CTV Ottawa).
 In the summer of 2014 Ted was invited to be Artist in Residence at Pukaskwa National Park on Lake Superior.
+When not competing, Ted is often now asked to judge local carving shows.

 Flat art is a rather recent dimension added to this Newboro artist's repertoire.
 The canvas medium offers new possibilities - such as the ease of depicting a setting and establishing a mood.
 The seasons, weather conditions, geographical area, etc. can be difficult to portray in a wood sculpture.